 How Long Does Short Term Disability Insurance Actually Pay Benefits?

 Short term disability insurance usually pays benefits for three to six months and sometimes up to 12 months depending on the policy.
-According to Guardian Life data from January 2025, most short term plans replace 60 to 100 percent of your income during this time.
+According to Guardian Life’s 2025 Workplace Benefits Study, most short-term disability plans replace 60 to 100 percent of income during the benefit period.
 Benefits start after a short elimination period of seven to 30 days so you use sick days or savings first.

 This makes short term disability insurance ideal for common issues like pregnancy recovery, minor surgeries, or short-term illnesses.